 6. Do some deep breathing exercises.

 7. Continue with your education.
-Enroll in an adult education or college course to help you meet one of your goals or learn a new skill.
+Enroll in adult education or college course to help you meet one of your goals or learn a new skill.

 8. Move and exercise.
 Get your endorphins going and your body moving by taking a brisk walk or lifting some weights (even soup cans or water bottles).